Airlines (Indian TV series)

-Airlines - Har Udaan Ek Toofan is an Indian television series aired on Star Plus from 24 August 2014 to 1 February 2015 during Sundays.
+Airlines - Har Udaan Ek Toofan is an Indian television series aired on StarPlus from 24 August 2014 to 1 February 2015 during Sundays.
 Produced by Miditech, it starred Tulip Joshi and VJ Yudhishtir.

 Plot

 It follows the journey of an ambitious young woman Ananya Rawat who marks to become a top female pilot amongst this male dominant industry along with the ups and downs between her and her co pilot Akash Saluja.